How to Make Over Easy Eggs

 Newsletter Mailing List

 You can’t beat a perfectly cooked over easy egg, with that lovely runny yolk.
-Serve with a thick piece of Beer Bread or a Parker House Roll to soak up every little bit.
+Serve with a thick piece of Beer Bread or a Parker House Roll with Butter to soak up every little bit.
+I make over easy eggs all the time, so I’ve mastered the technique (especially that intimidating flip!).
+Below are all my tips and tricks for the best over easy eggs every time.

 Not only do I love over easy eggs, but light and fluffy Scrambled Eggs or a French Omelette on a Sunday morning is just what the doctor ordered.